Nef and big divisors on toric weak Fano 3-folds: Abstract

 \section{Abstract}

-We show that an ample line bundle on a nonsingular complete toric 3-fold with nef anti-canonical divisor is normally generated.
-As a consequence of our proof, we see that an ample line bundle whose adjoint bundle has global sections on a Gorenstein toric Fano 3-fold is normally generated.
+We show that a nef and big line bundle whose adjoint bundle has non-zero global sections on a nonsingular toric weak Fano 3-fold is normally generated.
+As a consequence, we see that any ample line bundle on a nonsingular toric waek Fano 3-fold is normally generated.
+As a corollary, we see that an ample line bundle whose adjoint bundle has non-zero global sections on a Gorenstein toric Fano 3-fold is normally generated.